Should You Go Nuts? Dr. Kellyann and Dr. Oz, and The Great Nut Debate

 I’ve guided weight-loss transformations for more than two decades, and it’s amazing how many diets go off the rails because of nuts.
 When my patients say, “I’m trying so hard but the numbers on the scale aren’t dropping,” I usually find when we dig deeper that nuts are the biggest culprit.
 And when we cut down on those nuts, people start to get results.

-The right way to add nuts to your diet:
+How to add nuts to your diet?

 If you love nuts, there’s an easy way to enjoy their benefits while avoiding their drawbacks.
 Simply allow yourself ONE CLOSED HANDFUL PER DAY at most.
 (That’s around 18 to 24 nuts.)
 That way, you’ll get the rich nutrition and crunchy goodness of nuts without packing on pounds or overloading yourself with omega-6 fatty acids.